All Products

 Note

-The FORCE STORAGE OSS option in the DROP TABLE command provides a one-step cleanup method.
-It automatically deletes the associated OSS storage files when you delete the table schema.
+The FORCE STORAGE OSS option for the DROP TABLE command provides one-click cleanup.
+It automatically deletes associated OSS storage files when you delete the table schema.

 • Partitioned tables